Top 10 Things to Do in India’s Golden Triangle on a First Visit

 1. Navigate Delhi’s hair-raising traffic

 This may seem like a strange highlight, but navigating the insane traffic in Delhi is an adventure in itself.
 It’s a real life dodgem car ride and everyone’s playing to win.
-I’m cheerfully told by our driver you need three things to survive India’s roads: a good horn, good brakes and good luck.
+I’m cheerfully told by our driver you need three things to survive India’s roads: a good horn, good brakes, and good luck.
 May the force be with you.

 Ten top things to do in India's Golden Triangle